sabhisharma-ise/secrets/README.md

 - **Password Security**: User passwords are securely stored in the database using hashing and encryption techniques.
 - **OAuth 2.0 with Google**: Users can log in with their Google account using OAuth 2.0.
 - **Session Management**: Uses sessions for maintaining authentication status across routes.
+- **Submit Secrets**: Authenticated users can submit their own secrets to the app.
 - **Salting and Hashing**: Ensures passwords are salted and hashed before storing in the database.

 ## Levels of Authentication

 ### Level 1: Plaintext Password Storage
-In this basic level, the user's password is stored in the database in plain text.
-While functional, this approach is insecure as it exposes sensitive information.
+In this basic level, user passwords are stored in the database in plain text.
+This is highly insecure and should not be used in production.

 ### Level 2: Password Encryption Using `mongoose-encryption`
-At this level, passwords are encrypted using the `mongoose-encryption` package before being saved to the database.
-This ensures that even if the database is compromised, the passwords are not directly accessible.
-The passwords are automatically decrypted when querying for users.
+In this level, passwords are encrypted before being saved in the database.
+This protects the passwords in case the database is compromised.

 ### Level 3: Hashing Password using `md5`
-At this level, instead of storing passwords as plaintext or encrypted text, we use the `md5` hashing algorithm to hash the password before saving it in the database.

-- **Hashing**: Unlike encryption, hashing is a one-way function, meaning the original password cannot be retrieved from the hashed value.
-- **MD5**: `md5` is a widely used hashing function that generates a 128-bit hash value.
-When a user registers or logs in, the password they provide is hashed using `md5`, and only the hashed value is stored in the database.

-    #### Why MD5?
-    MD5 is easy to implement and provides a simple layer of security for password storage.
-However, it has vulnerabilities to attacks like rainbow table attacks.
-In future versions, more secure hashing algorithms (like `bcrypt`) will be implemented to provide stronger security.
+At this level, passwords are hashed using md5 before being stored.
+Hashing is a one-way function, but md5 is outdated and vulnerable to attacks.

 ### Level 4: Salting and Hashing Password with `bcrypt`
-At this level, we use `bcrypt` to hash passwords with salting. `bcrypt` is a slow hashing algorithm designed to make brute-force attacks and rainbow table attacks computationally expensive.

-- **Salting**: A random string (called salt) is added to the password before hashing.
-This ensures that even if two users have the same password, they will have different hashes in the database.
-- **Hashing**: After adding the salt, the password is hashed using the `bcrypt` algorithm.
-Bcrypt allows setting the "work factor" (the number of hashing rounds), making it adaptable to different security requirements.

-  #### Why Bcrypt?
-  Bcrypt is widely used because of its ability to adjust hashing rounds, providing greater security over time as computational power increases.
-Unlike MD5, `bcrypt` generates unique hashes even for identical inputs by introducing a salt.
+At this level, the app uses bcrypt to salt and hash passwords.
+Bcrypt is a more secure algorithm that makes it difficult for attackers to reverse the hash or use precomputed attack tables.

 ### Level 5: Authentication using `Passport.js`
-In Level 5, `Passport.js` is used to handle user authentication with session support.
-It allows users to stay logged in across different routes.

-- **Session Management**: Express-session is used to manage user sessions.
-Users remain authenticated after login, until they log out.
-- **Local Strategy**: Passport.js uses a local authentication strategy to authenticate users with a username and password.
+In this level, the app uses Passport.js with a local strategy for authentication.
+It manages user sessions, allowing users to log in with a username and password.
-- **Serialization and Deserialization**: Passport.js serializes the user to store in the session, and deserializes it on subsequent requests.

 ### Level 6: Google OAuth 2.0 Authentication with Passport.js
-At this advanced level, we integrate **Google OAuth 2.0** for users to authenticate using their Google accounts via `Passport.js`.

-- **Google OAuth 2.0**: Allows users to sign in using their Google account.
-The authentication flow uses Passport's Google OAuth strategy to manage secure access.
-- **findOrCreate**: A helper plugin (mongoose-findorcreate) is used to either find an existing user in the database or create a new one if it's the user's first time logging in with Google.
+At the highest level, Google OAuth 2.0 is integrated using Passport.js.
+Users can authenticate with their Google account, and the app either finds an existing user or creates a new one using findOrCreate.

 ## How to Run the Project